Gina Miles (singer)

 Gina Miles (born November 6, 2003) is an American pop singer-songwriter.
-She is the winner of season 23 of the American talent competition The Voice, She competed on the team coached by Niall Horan, giving Horan his first win as a coach on the show.
+She is the winner of season 23 of the American talent competition The Voice with the closest margin to-date, She competed on the team coached by Niall Horan, giving Horan his first win as a coach on the show.

 Life and career

 Miles was born on November 6, 2003, in Paxton, Illinois.
 She was raised by a single-father who worked as a disc jockey.
 At fourteen, she helped her father prepare his equipment for his gigs, bolstering her interest in pursuing a career in music, which led her to performing music gigs.
 She attended Gibson City-Melvin-Sibley High School, where she joined show choir and band.
 When she turned 18, she decided to move to Sacramento, California with her aunt to pursue a career in the music industry.

 2022: Who Are You

 In 2022, Miles released her debut EP, Who Are You, containing six tracks.